 Microsoft .NET Framework is a software development platform developed by Microsoft.
-Every software Softwares developed using .NET required .net Framework installed in the System to run the application.
+Every software or Software developed using .NET required .net Framework installed in the System to run the application.
 And when you install a new application developed on .Net on a computer/server, it is sometimes necessary to know in advance which versions and service packs of the .Net Framework are already installed.
-Windows 10 Version 1903 has .NET Framework 4.7.2 installed by default, here How to check which versions of .NET Framework are installed on your Windows system.
+Windows 11 and windows 10 2022 update has .NET Framework 4.8.1 installed by default, here is How to check which versions of .NET Framework are installed on your Windows system.

 Microsoft .NET Framework Versions